-Field Ants in El Paso TX and Anthony NM
+Field Ants in El Paso TX

 Field ants are common in the El Paso and Anthony NM areas and get their name for their preference of nesting out in the open.
 Nests are usually located in lawns, gardens, fields, and parks.
 Field ants build large mounds in open areas, with sizes reaching up to three or four feet wide and up to two feet tall.
 Not known for invading homes like most household ants, field ants are common on the exterior of homes and buildings.
 Most field ants cause issues for homeowners when they nest near masonry walls and concrete sidewalks, destroying the appearance of lawns.